marcodpt/json-schema-bootstrap/README.md

       that defines a new user interface, where `schema` and `options` is the original variables passed, and `submit` is a function to update the the input value (in case `submit` is `null` it is a read only output).

+## TODO
+ - change to on input event to deal with autofill
+ - extend card to support data